 There are 88 themes in total and they’re all now included in the Magnetic Memory Method Masterclass.
 They’re in the second PDF at the bottom of the FAQ section.

 No matter how you meet your language learning partners, record the sessions.

-Although I don’t consider myself a polyglot (just a normal language lover), I learn a lot from people who can speak multiple languages.
+Although I don’t consider myself a polyglot (just a “normal” language lover), I always make sure to learn as much as I can from people who can speak multiple languages.

 Kerstin Hammes has many great ideas too.

 Then there are the Magnetic Memory Method success stories.

 Check out what Richard Gilzean has accomplished with German phrases, for example.